vikshab/C3Projects--bEtsy/README.md

 As a signed-in user, I **can**:

 - √ Do everything a guest user can do except for sign up and sign in.
-- Review other merchant's products
+- √ Review other merchant's products
 - √ Sign out
-- Create new categories (categories are shared between all merchants)
+- Create new categories (categories are shared between all merchants) **Anita**
 - √ Create a new product providing:
     - name
     - description